 2. Pressure Sensor

-A pressure sensor detects the pressure of air, gas, water and provides electrical signal to the controller.
+A pressure sensor detects the pressure of air, gas, water and provides an electrical signal to the controller.

 According to different uses and many more features, it is divided into different parts like,